deja-blue/software-interview/README.md

 Update the UI to a new screen asking the user to plug in if the charger state changes to "available". *Hint*: we don't want to see a polling loop mechanism here, see what you can take advantage of with GraphQL structures.

-First, on the backemd, you will need to implement the [resolver](./go/pkg/gen/gql/resolver/charge.resolvers.go) to stream the information to the client.
+First, on the backend, you will need to implement the [resolver](./go/pkg/gen/gql/resolver/charge.resolvers.go) to stream the information to the client.
 If you are new to this topic, there are some good online resources about [channels and concurrency](https://medium.com/goturkiye/concurrency-in-go-channels-and-waitgroups-25dd43064d1), and you might find other useful references in the codebase.
 Once this is in a good state, you will be able to test this end to end with data live updating on the client.

-All of the wriing between the front and backend is complete.
+All of the wiring between the front and backend is complete.
 In the same [file]([here](./src/app/charge/[chargerID]/page.tsx) that you made the initial changes for the UI; there is a second function that enables you to subscribe to charger changes.
 Attach that to your UI somewhere and you will seem streamed values as the state updates.

-Once you get here, you may consider updating the API to something that fits your desired implementation for this last task - the initial subscription is here to help you quickly get
+Once you get here, you may consider updating the API to something that fits your desired implementation for this last task - the initial subscription is here to help you quickly get there.

 The Apollo client has more documentation about working with [subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/) to update components.
 For this exercise, use the charger "GHI", which was [set up to update its state](./go/main.go) quickly to ease testing.
 Feel free to modify anything as you see fit.